If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Use a stocking over the vacuum nozzle to catch lost small items like earrings while cleaning.
+• Secure a stocking over your vacuum hose to recover small items like earrings without sucking them into the dust bin.

 Floor Cleaning Hacks